Stories from Congo

 2020 Medical Ambassadors Update

 03/04/2020 Greetings and Happy New Year!
-Thank you for your continued interest, prayer and financial support of the Medical Ambassador program with Paul Carlson Partnership. [...]
+Thank you for your continued interest, prayer and financial support of the Medical Ambassador [...]

 A Wonderful Visit on PCP Sunday

-On November 3, 2019, Renée Hale, executive director, was invited to attend PCP Sunday at Clairemont Covenant Church, long-time supporters of Paul Carlson Partnership and [...]
+On November 3, 2019, Renée Hale, executive director, was invited to attend PCP Sunday at Clairemont Covenant Church, long-time supporters [...]

 For Future Generations – How to Host a PCP Sunday

-PCP Sunday is November 3, 2019 The compelling story of missionary Dr. Paul Carlson, who died while serving the people of DR Congo, continues to [...]
+PCP Sunday is November 3, 2019 The compelling story of missionary Dr. Paul Carlson, who died while serving the people [...]

 Bogose Nubea Hospital Celebrates Its First Clean Water System